huanyushi/huanyushi.github.io/_posts/2023/2023-06-06-electrostatic-field-between-intersecting-planes.md

 \end{align*}
 $$

-It turns out to be the second relationship
+It turns out to be the second relation

 $$
 \begin{equation}